RTXteam/RTX/README.md

 ARAX is designed to be installed on an Amazon Web Services Elastic Compute Cloud (EC2) instance with the following minimum requirements (we use a `m5a.4xlarge` instance):

-- 16&nbsp;vCPUs
+- 16 vCPUs
-- 64&nbsp;GiB of RAM
+- 64 GiB of RAM
-- 1,023&nbsp;TiB of elastic block storage
+- 1,023 TiB of elastic block storage
-- host OS Ubuntu&nbsp;v18.04.
+- host OS Ubuntu v18.04.

-The host OS has nginx&nbsp;v1.14.0 installed and configured (see `notes/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS termination and proxying of HTTP traffic to `localhost:8080`.
-The SSL site certificate was generated using Letsencrypt (certbot&nbsp;v0.27.0).
-ARAX and all of its database dependencies run inside a Docker container (Docker&nbsp;v19.03.5) that is configured to map TCP ports as follows (host-port:container-port):
+The host OS has nginx v1.14.0 installed and configured (see `notes/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS termination and proxying of HTTP traffic to `localhost:8080`.
+The SSL site certificate was generated using Letsencrypt (certbot v0.27.0).
+ARAX and all of its database dependencies run inside a Docker container (Docker v19.03.5) that is configured to map TCP ports as follows (host-port:container-port):

 - 7473:7473